For best experience please turn on javascript and use a modern browser!

 1. If the publication is not yours.

-2. If the publication is already in Pure, which is indicated by the message ‘A research output with a similar title already exists’.
+2. If the publication is already in Pure, which is indicated by the message ‘Based on matching identifying field(s), a duplicate of this research output already exists’.
 However, you should verify the type of publication in this case.
 The previously existing Pure record might pertain to a working paper or a chapter, for instance, which has the same title as a journal article that was found.
 If so, it should of course be imported.

 • 12.
 How often are the databases searched for new publications if I activate Automated search?